j624364/asca-rust/doc.md

 ```

 ### Tone
 ASCA does not currently support tone diacritics or tone letters.
 Tone instead is represented by numbers following the syllable.
-As of yet, there are no rules regarding the meaning or syntax of these numbers; However, for demonstration we will follow the Chinese convention, by using numbers from 1 (lowest pitch) to 5 (highest pitch).
+As of yet, there are no rules regarding the meaning or syntax of these numbers; However, for demonstration we will follow the [Chinese convention](https://en.wikipedia.org/wiki/Tone_letter#Numerical_values), using numbers from 1 (lowest pitch) to 5 (highest pitch).
+As with stress, either a syllable or a segment can be matched or modified with tone.

 ```
-mā => `ma55`
-má => `ma35`
-mǎ => `ma214`
+The tones of Mandarin would be represented in this system as: mā => `ma55` má => `ma35` mǎ => `ma214`